 At Igloo, we see too many organizations rushing to launch their digital workplace without doing any research or business analysis.
 This approach is very risky and often ends up in failure.
 Take the time and build a strategy that is cultivated from solid research and data driven decisions.
-We call this approach "go slow to go fast".

 Do a simple poll